mateusdadalt/projects/README.md

 This setup allows Power BI to connect and refresh the lead database whenever needed without requiring any external services or custom APIs.

+##### Automated flow schema
 ![Automated flow](./README/images/AutomatedFlow.png)

+Both nº1 and nº2 steps happen within RD Station, where the webhook triggers send the request to start Power Automate flow.
+The following steps happen in Power Automate.

+Trigger 1 - User subscription triggers the webhook flow Action 2 - An HTTP request is sent to the defined URL Trigger 3 -
+Action 4 -
+Action 5 -
+Action 6 -
+Action 7 -
+Action 8 -
+Action 9 -
+Action 10 -

+Power Automate URL are created after the first time it is saved.